IN-CORE/incore-docs/manual/README.md

     ```
     or
     ```
-    virtualenv --python=python3.6 incore_docs
+    virtualenv --python=python3.7 incore_docs
     source venv/bin/activate
     ```

 3. Install required packages individually if necessary.
 Use `conda` again or you can also use `pip`.
-Packages `recommonmark`
+Packages `myst-parser`
 and `sphinx-markdown-tables` are for correct
 rendering of the tables and `nbsphinx` and `ipythony` installs extension that provides a source parser for Jupyter Notebook **ipynb files**:

     ```
     conda install sphinx
     conda install sphinx_rtd_theme
-    conda install recommonmark
+    conda install -c conda-forge myst-parser
     pip install sphinx-markdown-tables
     conda install -c conda-forge nbsphinx
     conda install -c conda-forge ipython